Table of Contents

 - by email

-6.1 Unless otherwise stated in the description of the content in the seller's online shop, the seller grants the customer the non-exclusive, spatially and temporally unlimited right to use the content exclusively for private purposes.
+6.1 Unless otherwise stated in the description of the content in the seller's online shop, the seller grants the customer the non-exclusive, local and temporally unrestricted right to use the content exclusively for private purposes.

-6.2 A transfer of the content to third parties or the creation of copies for third parties outside the scope of these terms and conditions is not permitted, unless the seller has consented to a transfer of the contractual license to the third party.
+6.2 A transfer of the content to third parties or the creation of copies for third parties outside the scope of these terms and conditions is not permitted unless the seller has agreed to a transfer of the contractual license to the third party.

-6.3 Insofar as the contract relates to the one-time provision of digital content, the granting of rights only becomes effective when the customer has paid the remuneration owed in full.
-The seller can provisionally allow the contractual content to be used before this point in time.
-A transfer of rights does not take place through such a provisional permit.
+6.3 Insofar as the contract relates to the one-time provision of digital content, the granting of rights only becomes effective when the customer has paid the owed remuneration in full.
+The seller can provisionally allow the use of the contractual content even before this point in time.
+A transfer of rights does not take place through such a provisional permission.

 7) Contract duration and contract termination for subscription contracts